Red Hat OpenShift Pipelines

 In this section, we will explore how to implement Continuous Integration (CI) with OpenShift Pipelines, which leverages Tekton underneath.
 Pipeline runs are defined as code, allowing for greater flexibility and easier management.

-In our setup, we have pipelines defined as code within the .tekton directory of our application, available in Git.
-Our Git repository is configured with a webhook for commits, which triggers a request to the URL of the Pipelines as Code Controller to execute the pipeline.
+In our setup, pipelines are defined as code within the .tekton directory of our application repository in Git.
+The repository is configured with a webhook for commits, which triggers a request to the Pipelines as Code Controller to execute the pipeline.

 -